withastro/language-tools/packages/astro-check/README.md

 # @astrojs/check ✅

-Type checking and diagnostics for your Astro project.
+Type checking and diagnostics for Astro projects.

 ## Documentation